 Storage Suggestions

-Tahini paste can be stored in the refrigerator in an airtight container for up to a month.
+Tahini paste can be stored in an airtight container in the refrigerator for up to a month.

-Don’t forget to label the container with the date of preparation.
-Homemade tahini is preservative-free, so it’s essential to keep track of its shelf life.
+Remember to label the container with the date of preparation.
+Homemade tahini is preservative-free, so tracking its shelf life is essential.

 You Might Also Like